 It’s Taco Tuesday, and it’s time to abandon fast food joints and those grocery store packets of taco seasoning!
 Come on, you know you want to.
 If you don’t yet, you’ll change your mind when you see how easy this is!

 In preparation for renovations on my kitchen and hip, I made and froze ninety dinners this summer, albeit with a fair amount of repetition.
 Who’d mind having Homemade Lasagne or Chipotle-Orange Chicken With Rice more than once?
 Not us, that’s for sure.
 One of my favorite dinners to freeze is Taco Pie.
 It goes together really fast, reheats really well, and it’s pretty popular with my taste testers.
-I’ll probably post that recipe within the next month or two, so be sure to check back.
 The hip is still a work in progress, but the kitchen is nearly done.
 One part I’m really looking forward to is my new spice rack.
 Isn’t it gorgeous?
 My niece says it’s going to be a Penzey’s shrine and she’s not wrong.
 I can’t wait to fill it up!

 Homemade Taco Seasoning

-1 tsp salt (optional: decrease or eliminate as desired)
+1 teaspoon salt (optional: decrease or eliminate as desired)

-¾ tsp ground Aleppo pepper (may substitute Paprika, but will be milder)
+¾ teaspoon ground Aleppo pepper (may substitute Ancho Paprika, but will be milder)

 1.)
 Combine all ingredients in a small bowl.

 2.)
-Add to browned ground beef, along with about ¾ cup of water.
+Add to browned ground beef, along with about ¾ cup (180 ml) of water.
 Mix well, and cook until most of the water evaporates.
-Makes enough to season 1½ pounds of ground meat, two pounds if you like your seasoning less intense.
+Makes enough to season 1½ pounds (680 g) of ground meat, two pounds (900 g) if you like your seasoning less intense.